-- Studio Practice is a high risk-high return endeavour. (i.e. Low risk low return) - See yourself as a pro at whatever profession you choose (i.e. Artist vs someone who makes art) - Being consistent while remaining adaptable - Working smart is smart working hard is not always smart - Doing nothing will assure failure - Weekly, timely reporting is how you stay accountable
+• Studio Practice is a high risk-high return endeavour. (i.e. Low risk low return)

-- There are no mid-term interviews so don't surprise yourself at the end.
+- See yourself as a pro at whatever profession you choose - Being consistent is desirable - Working smart is smart - Doing nothing is assured failure - Weekly timely reporting is how you stay accountable - There are no mid-term interviews so don't surprise yourself at the end.
 Check in w your mentor as appropriate.
-Better frequently than less. - There are three formal points for class feedback you have to target.
-At each of these points you have to show everything (every step of research / development) via physical objects and visual evidence - An artist statement is needed
+Better frequently than less. - No crit dates except for the ones you set.
+There are three formal points for class feedback you have to target. - At each of these points you have to show everything research every step via objects and presentations - An artist statement is needed

-Through conceptualizing, planning and executing their own projects, students (you) will explore a wide variety of materials and media and discover the relationships between materials and concepts.
+Through conceptualizing, planning and executing their own projects, you will explore a wide variety of materials and media and discover the relationships between materials and concepts.
 You will practice the discipline necessary to produce successful work in a self-directed situation, not supported by project structures and boundaries.
-You are encouraged to expand the boundaries of art-making by incorporating disciplines such as printmaking, photography, video & performance, constructions, and installation into your projects.
+You are encouraged to expand the boundaries art-making making by incorporating disciplines such as printmaking, photography, video & performance, constructions, and installation into your projects.

-There will be two group pre-critiques and one final major critique during the semester and you will be expected to complete at least one project or progress report per critique1.
+There will be two major group critiques during the semester and you will be expected to complete at least one project or progress report per critique1.
 The size and scope of each project will be discussed with your instructor.
-The group critiques provide you with further experience in analyzing and discussing the form and content in your own work and that of others.
+The group critiques provide you with further experience in analyzing and discussing the form and content in your own work and of others.
 The instructor will also meet with you on an on-going basis throughout the semester for individual critiques; there will be a continual evaluation of your work and further equipment demos with the technician if needed.
 You will gain further experience with the effective presentation of two-dimensional artwork through consideration of lighting, placement and site-specificity.

-There will be several videos of both historical and contemporary work by artists who work in two-dimensional media and there will be assigned reviews of exhibitions, visiting artists' lectures and various reading assignments.
+There will be several videos of both historical and contemporary work by artists who work in two-dimensional media and will be assigned reviews of exhibitions, visiting artists' lectures and various reading assignments.

 During class time, you are expected to make full use of the studio classroom.
-Your teacher is around to help you make progress.
-Student initiated discussions before and while commencing on projects is vital to the success of your research.
-Discussions before collecting materials and initiating your project is important; it will save you time and money.
-Research, collecting material, and supply gathering is considered homework and should be done outside of class time.
-However, you should optimize your time while waiting to get help to do research while waiting to see your teacher.
-Access to a laptop computer is useful during the initial stages of your project; likewise, art databases and art theory texts are useful tools for your research.
+Your teacher is around to help you make progress, discussions before commencing on projects are vital to the success of your research.
+Discussions before collecting materials or building are important; it will save you time and money.
+Research, collecting material and supplies are considered homework and should be done outside of class time.
+However you should optimize your time while waiting to get help to do research while waiting to see your teacher.
+Access to a laptop computer is useful during the initial stages of your project; likewise art databases and art theory text are useful tools for your research.